Development impact fees for streets and parks went into effect in January 2017. These fees help infrastructure keep pace

 How Development Fees Work

 Local governments may charge impact fees (also known as development fees) for new development projects.
-The City already charges impact fees for water and wastewater, and added development fees for streets and parks in 2017.
+In addition to streets and parks fees, the City also charges impact fees for water and wastewater.

 The City of Oklahoma City uses development fee revenue to help fund streets, parks and trails improvements needed to accommodate new development.
 For example, streets development fee funds can be used for traffic signal improvements or adding travel or turning lanes.
 Parks development fee funds can be used to build new or expanded parks, trails or related facilities.
 Development fee revenue can't be used for maintenance.

 Using development fees to help pay for new infrastructure allows more revenue from general obligation bonds to be spent on maintenance.
 As our city continues to grow, being able to use more bond money on maintenance is critical to keeping basic infrastructure like streets and drainage in good shape.
 Using too much bond revenue on new construction can stretch resources too far.